Characterizing Manipulation Robustness through Energy Margin and Caging Analysis: Evaluation

 \subsection{Baseline}

-We compare our approach with a manipulation quality score from \cite{hou2019criteria}, which is designed to measure the robustness of contact modes (sticking, sliding, disengaged, etc) against disturbance forces (e.g. avoid slipping for sticking contacts).
-This characterizes manipulation robustness against failure modes similar to the goal in this paper.
-However, our energy margin approach quantifies manipulation robustness more globally and captures contact mode transitions and loss of contact to a certain degree.
-To make a fair comparison, we employ a hybrid force-based score $\Omega_{\text{force}}$ with a weighted sum of the engaging score $\Omega_{\text{engage}}$, the sticking score $\Omega_{\text{stick}}$ and a kinematic heuristic $\Omega_{\text{dist}}$ - the minimum distance between any two points on the object and the end-effector.
-Specifically, $\Omega_{\text{engage}}$ uses the magnitude of the contact normal force $\lambda_{\perp}$ to evaluate how much normal disturbance forces a contact can withstand, $\Omega_{\text{engage}} = \lambda_{\perp}$. $\Omega_{\text{stick}}$ refers to the minimal amount of disturbance force required to transition the sticking contact into sliding, which is the distance between the contact force and the friction cone edges (i.e., a wrench margin away from failure):
+We compare our approach with a manipulation score in \cite{hou2019criteria}, which is designed to measure the robustness to maintain desired contact modes (sticking, sliding, etc) against disturbance forces and avoid failure contact modes (e.g. avoid slipping for sticking contacts).
+However, our energy margin approach quantifies manipulation robustness more globally and allows changes of contacts.
+To make a fair comparison, we design a hybrid force-based score $\Omega_{\text{force}}$ with a weighted sum of the engaging score $\Omega_{\text{engage}}$, the sticking score $\Omega_{\text{stick}}$ and a kinematic heuristic $\Omega_{\text{dist}}$ - the minimum distance between any two points on the object and the end-effector. $\Omega_{\text{engage}}$ uses the magnitude of the contact normal force $\lambda_{\perp}$ to evaluate how much normal disturbance forces a contact can withstand, $\Omega_{\text{engage}} = \lambda_{\perp}$. $\Omega_{\text{stick}}$ refers to the minimal amount of disturbance force required to transition the sticking contact into sliding, which is the distance between the contact force and the friction cone edges (i.e., a wrench margin away from failure):

 where $\mu$ refers to the static friction coefficient.

 \ifthenelse{\boolean{includeFigures}}{

 }{}